Stade Émile Mayrisch

 Stade Émile Mayrisch is a football and athletics stadium, in Esch-sur-Alzette, in south-western Luxembourg.
-The stadium has a capacity of 1,632.
-Original capacity before stadium became all-seater was 3,826.
-It is named after Luxembourgian industrialist and steel industry trail-blazer Émile Mayrisch.
-It is currently the home stadium of the football club CS Fola Esch and the athletics club CA Fola Esch.
+The stadium has a seating capacity of 1,795.
+The original capacity before the stadium became all-seater was 3,826.
+It is named after Luxembourgish industrialist and steel industry trail-blazer Émile Mayrisch.
+It is the home stadium of the football club CS Fola Esch and the athletics club CA Fola Esch.